eliranbi/MadridLabDocumentation/workbooks/Lab10/README.md

 5. **Save** your changes

 ### Deploy the adapter using Maven tools.
-In the prevous labs we deploy the adapter using the mfpdev adapter deploy command, in this lab we are going to use the Maven tools to build the adapter and deploy it to the MFP server.
+In the previous labs we deploy the adapter using the mfpdev adapter deploy command, in this lab we are going to use the Maven tools to build the adapter and deploy it to the MFP server.

 1. Go to View → Tool Windows → Maven Projects:
 		<img src="images/Lab10-Ide-tool-windows.png" width="600"/>